vivsoftorg/enbuild-sdk-go/README.md

 - `WithBaseURL`: Set a custom base URL for the API
 - `WithTimeout`: Set a custom timeout for API requests
-- `WithAuthToken`: Set the authentication token
+- `WithKeycloakAuth`: Set the Keycloak authentication credentials
 - `WithDebug`: Enable or disable debug output

 Example: